 - University of Hull Library and ICT Regulations and Guidelines

 - Any other University of Hull policy, procedure, regulation or requirement as may be communicated from time to time.
 Find out more about the University of Hull's Quality and Standards.

 See our Student Privacy Notice for details of how we manage your data.

 Visit our Document Downloads page to access Riseholem College's policies, i.e. our Student Disciplinary Policy and Mental Health Policy.

 Applicants are normally expected to have completed a relevant qualification, such as a HND or Foundation Degree.
-A GCSE grade C or equivalent in English is also required.
+A GCSE grade 4 or C or equivalent in English is also required.